 These freshly baked ooey, gooey Easy Cinnamon Buns are a heavenly combination of freshly made bread combined with the magic of cinnamon sugar and a touch of icing to ensure pure joy in every mouthful!

 This recipe has just enough frosting to bring in some sweetness without overtaking the amazing flavor of the freshly cinnamon-spiced baked bread!

-While these are best fresh, if you pop them into the microwave for a bit they will return to that "just out of the oven feel and taste" and a bit of butter on top for that sublime mix of sweet and salty doesn't hurt either!
+While these are best fresh, if you pop them into the microwave for a short burst they will return to that "just out of the oven feel and taste", a bit of butter on top for that sublime mix of sweet and salty doesn't hurt either!

-If you have your reservations about cooking with yeast, rest assured that today's yeast is a lot easier to work and as long as its fresh and you follow the tips below your breads will always turn out perfect!
+If you have your reservations about cooking with yeast, rest assured that today's yeast is a lot easier to work with and as long as it's fresh, and you follow my tips below, your bread will always turn out perfect!

 Always ensure your liquid is the right temperature for the yeast (ideally 46C/115F) and that you add some sugar for it to feed/ferment properly - if your yeast doesn't froth, you aren't going to get a good result

 Use a thermometer!
 It helps to ensure your liquid is at the perfect temperature - too cold or too hot the yeast will not do it's thing and your bread won't rise

 Greasing your dough hook (if using a machine) with oil before you start kneading your dough will ensure it removes easily off the hook once ready saving a lot of time!